diegozea/MIToS.jl/docs/src/MSA.md

 ![](msa_clusters_i.png)

-We are going to use the [DataFrames![](./assets/external-link.png)](http://dataframesjl.readthedocs.org/en/latest/) package to easily select the sequence with highest coverage of each cluster.
+We are going to use the [DataFrames![](./assets/external-link.png)](http://dataframesjl.readthedocs.org/en/latest/) package to easily select the sequence with the highest coverage of each cluster.

 ```@example msa_clusters
 using DataFrames